particle-iot/docs/src/content/reference/cloud-apis/data-report-tutorial.md

 You can request a report for your free plan developer sandbox.

-If you are a growth or enterprise organization administrator, you can also request a data operations report for your whole organization.
+If you are a basic or enterprise organization administrator, you can also request a data operations report for your whole organization.
 The report covers devices all devices in all organization products, however a column in the report specifies which product the device belongs to so you can filter the report results easily in a spreadsheet.

 {{> sandbox-or-org}}